 You should read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Witham and other locations in the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with mortgage companies.
 You can also enquire as to the situation with the conveyancing solicitor who conducted the work.

-I am purchasing my first flat in Witham with the aid of help to buy.
-The developers would not budge the price so I negotiated 6k of fixtures and fittings instead.
-The property agent told me not inform my lawyer about the deal as it would put at risk my mortgage with Virgin Money.
+I'm purchasing my first flat in Witham with the aid of help to buy.
+The builders would not reduce the amount so I negotiated £7000 of additionals instead.
+The house builders rep advised me not disclose to my conveyancer about the side-deal as it may impact my loan with the lender.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.